avo-hq/docs.avohq.io/docs/3.0/fields/boolean_group.md

 #### Computed options

-You may want to compute the options on the fly for your `BooleanGroup` field.
-You can use a lambda for that where you have access to the `record`, `resource`, `view`, and `field` properties where you can pull data off.
+You may need to compute the options dynamically for your `BooleanGroup` field.
+You can use a lambda for this, which provides access to the `record`, `resource`, `view`, and `field` properties where you can pull data off.

 ```ruby{5-9}
 # app/avo/resources/project.rb